vana-com/vana-dlp-chatgpt/docs/running_on_testnet.md

 > wallet name: owner
 > hotkey name: default
 > password: <password>
+# It may take a moment to generate the wallet
+# Save your mnemonic phrase

 # Create a wallet for a validator running on port 4000
 vanacli wallet create